Do it yourself 14-day tour "Best of the Swiss Alps"

 The itinerary of this tour can be booked as displayed here (see the shopping list), or you can extend it by booking extra nights in Zurich, Interlaken, Brig or Lucerne.

-This tour can only be done in Summer (mid June to mid October).
+This exact tour can only be done in summer (late June to mid October), as that's when all activities and suggested routes are available.
 Be sure to check the timetables for the various cable cars and other transport for your specific travel dates.

 Shopping list for this tour